Scuba Regulator Buying Guide

 From the Big Picture to the Nitty Gritty

 Before we get to the teeny tiny details, we need to have a brief discussion on what exactly a regulator is.
 Knowing this will help you better understand this essential bit of gear you’ll be buying.
 So, what is a regulator?
 Well, oftentimes when we discuss regulators in the scuba world our minds tend to automatically dial in on the mouthpiece part of the equipment, but a regulator is more than just the mouthpiece.
-There are three main parts of a regulator system to make the whole thing work: the first stage, the second stage, and the hose that connects the two.
+There are two main parts of a regulator system to make the whole thing work: the first stage and the second stage.
 The whole point of this system is to bring breathable air from your tank to your mouth and lungs so that you can successfully breathe underwater.

 To start off on the easier note, let’s discuss the valve options—DIN and yoke.
 The good news is that there are adapters, so if you get one type of first stage connection and rent a tank with the opposite type of valve, as long as you have an adapter you can still connect the two.
 The most common type of tank valve is yoke, also known as an ‘a-clamp’ or INT (short for international).
 Yoke connections tend to be used more for warmer water conditions, though they’re not exactly incompatible with cold water diving.
 Most divers who are often in cold water rather than warm water simply prefer to use the DIN connection since it screws directly into the valve, thus being a touch more secure when diving in extreme conditions.